What is ESSA?

 Chapter 1 - Herts Young Mariners Base

-Herrts young Mariners opened in 1964.
-The cost of the facilities was a yearly subscription per group of £1.1s.0d (£1.05 in decimal currency) and each Scout was charged 1s.0d (5p) per visit which included use of boat and all facilities, camping was an extra 5p per night.
+Herts Young Mariners opened in 1964.
+The cost of the facilities was a yearly subscription per group of £1.1s.0d (£1.05 in decimal currency) and each Scout was charged 1s.0d (5p) per visit which included use of a boat and all facilities, camping was an extra 5p per night.
 We used this centre for some years and took members of other troops as well.
 Was this the start of ESSA??